Iron Rattler: Rattler (1992–2012)

-Hybrid refurbishment
+Iron Rattler (2013–present)

-At the IAAPA 2011 Trade Show, Alan Schilke of RMC revealed that the company had two projects that it would be working on for 2013 openings - one of which was an I-Box conversion of a wooden roller coaster.
+At the IAAPA 2011 Trade Show, Alan Schilke of RMC revealed that the company had two projects that it would be working on for 2013 openings—one of which was an I-Box conversion of a wooden roller coaster.
 It was later revealed by the Spokane Journal of Business that The Rattler would be completely refurbished in 2013 with new track and trains in a manner similar to that used by the company on the New Texas Giant at Six Flags Over Texas in 2011.
-Although Six Flags had not publicly confirmed its plans, the park announced that The Rattler would close on August 5, 2012.
-At the end of the operating day on August 5, 2012, park personnel and select enthusiasts took the final ride, after which, The Rattler, as a wood coaster, ceased operation.
+Although Six Flags had not publicly confirmed its plans, the park announced that Rattler would close on August 5, 2012.
+At the end of the operating day on August 5, 2012, park personnel and select enthusiasts took the final ride, after which, Rattler, as a wooden coaster, ceased operation.

 Six Flags Fiesta Texas announced in August 2012 that the now-closed Rattler would be revamped into a steel-tracked coaster called Iron Rattler.
 The renovation would be performed by Rocky Mountain Construction and would feature the I-Box steel track on some of the original wooden coaster supports, Rattler-themed trains supplied by Gerstlauer, and a barrel roll.
 The new ride would open for the 2013 season.

 The National Roller Coaster Museum and Archives announced on April 16, 2013, that the first rides of Iron Rattler, taking place on the evening of May 17, 2013, would be auctioned off with proceeds going to the museum.
 A soft-opening was held to the media on May 15, 2013.
 The grand opening of the Iron Rattler took place May 25, 2013.
 Following the deadly incident on the New Texas Giant on July 19, 2013, Six Flags Fiesta Texas temporarily closed Iron Rattler, pending investigation findings from its sister park, because the two rides share several similarities.
 In under a month, Iron Rattler reopened on August 14 with seat belts as another added restraint to the two trains.